microsoft/pai/docs/rest-server/API.md

 ```
   names=[string]
 ```
-User can query multiple servers by using multiple names parameter:
+User can query multiple servers by using multiple names parameter, default name 'empty' will be ignored:
 ```
 GET storage/server?names=name1&names=name2
 ```